Video and Model Details

 The erection of the Idaho Falls Idaho Temple was considered the fulfillment of a prophecy made by Elder Wilford Woodruff in 1884.
-While visiting the Saints who were struggling to colonize the windswept desert prairie, he said: “Be not discouraged; be not disheartened [in your endeavors], because Gods’ blessing is upon this land … “Yes, as I look into the future of this great valley I can see temples—I can see beautiful temples erected to the name of the Living God where holy labors may be carried on in his name through generations to come.”
+While visiting the Saints who were struggling to colonize the windswept desert prairie, he said: “Be not discouraged; be not disheartened, because God’s blessing is upon this land.”
+He continued: “Yes, as I look into the future of this great valley I can see temples—I can see beautiful temples erected to the name of the Living God where holy labors may be carried on in his name through generations to come.”

 The Temple in Idaho Falls was announced on 3 March 1937.

 The building was designed by the church board of temple architects; Edward O. Anderson, Georgious Y. Cannon, Ramm Hansen (one of the Architects for the Mesa Arizona Temple), John Fetzer, Hyrum Pope (One of the Architects for the Cardston Alberta and Laie Hawaii Temples), and Lorenzo Snow Young.
 Each Architect submitted conceptual designs as part of an in-house competition.
 John Fetzer, Sr.’s submission was inspired by a vision of an ancient Nephite temple he beheld after had prayed for guidance.
 Fetzer’s son and partner, Henry Fetzer, then designed the exterior of the building with influences from city skylines and their Art Deco skyscrapers.
 Fetzer’s design was the one chosen with which to build the temple.

 As construction began, the Church approached a cement products company located in Salt Lake City, Otto Buehner Co., and asked if they could provide the materials needed to build the Idaho Falls Idaho Temple.
 The Buehner family eagerly accepted.
 Years earlier Brother Buehner had received direction in his patriarchal blessing that he and his sons would assist in building temples.
 (In the years that followed, the Buehner family assisted in the construction of five additional temples.)

 The site dedication and cornerstone ceremony was held on 19 October 1940.
 Then Elder David O. McKay of the First Presidency presided over the event.
 At the cornerstone ceremony Elder McKay asked six-year-old John Groberg to hold his hat.
 John would later become a General Authority and the temple’s 14th president.